 Maybe you have an idea for a book.
 Maybe you have a whole draft.
 At The Fifth Semester, we put our collective writing and publishing expertise for you, giving you the guidance and tools you need to take your manuscript from inspiration…to publication.
 The Fifth Semester is like a writing workshop, book doctor, mini-MFA, and writing conference, all rolled into one.

-This four-month course includes writing mentorship and full manuscript development by bestselling authors and professional teachers, two weekend residencies featuring seminars on the craft and business of writing, a built-in writing community, and access to agents, editors, and other industry leaders.
+This four-month course includes writing mentorship and full manuscript development by bestselling authors and professional teachers, two weekend residencies featuring more than 20 instructional hours on story development, craft, and the business of writing, a built-in writing community, and access to agents, editors, and other industry leaders.

 So how does it work?
 You start with a weekend in Chicago, immersing yourself in discussions on the craft of writing.
 Then you return home, and for four months, work remotely with Ann, Erin, or one of the visiting writers (when appropriate) — or sometimes all of the above — on developing your idea or draft.
 At the end of those four months, each cohort meets for a long weekend in NYC to talk the business of writing, meet agents and editors, and further discuss your project with your mentor.